dobots/aim/README.md

 You can best start with the description at [https://github.com/dobots/aimtools](https://github.com/dobots/aimtools) and create your first modules.

+## For AIM developers

+The submodules do not update themselves, you will need to update this thing.
+Do not forget to use --recursive on cloning, or else the submodules will not be checked out.
+Afterwards, a series of commands will update this repository:

+    git pull
+    git submodule foreach git pull origin master git add -u
+    git commit -m "Update $(date).
+Your message." git push

 ## Copyrights
 The copyrights (2013) belong to: